 COMMERCIAL BUSINESS AND INSTITUTION RECYCLING

-Collecting and hauling recyclables is the responsibility of the business or institution.
+Collecting and hauling recyclables is the responsibility of the business or institution and you are required to submit an annual report (provided by your hauler) to the Township.
 Different haulers may be necessary for different recyclables.
 See box of items to be recycled below:

 Mandatory Items to be Recycled